 Email requests that ask you to reply to an email or visit a non-campus affiliated website to confirm or verify your account by providing your password are phishing scams.
 DO NOT RESPOND TO THESE REQUESTS - even if they appear to come from an email address ending with "ucdavis.edu" or direct you to what appears to be a UCD website.
 In many cases a link will appear to be directing you to a legitimate address, but if you hold your cursor over the link you will see that the link address title is different from what appears in the actual link address (see illustration below), and may lead you to a malicious website.
 Do not follow links you cannot verify.

-To learn more about phishing scams and how to differentiate these from legitimate emails see the UC Davis Anti-phishing Campaign.
+To learn more about phishing scams and how to differentiate these from legitimate emails see UC Davis anti-phishing resources.